mattbaird/RAMbLOn/README.md

 go get github.com/mattbaird/RAMbLOn
 go run ramblon.go g
 ```
-Your options here include --l or --local to generate a file-viewable version
+Your options here include:

+--l or --local to generate a file-viewable version
+--o or --outputdir to set the directory you want to output the docs to